thediyblogger/blog/content/blog/how-to-optimize-your-pinterest-board-name.md

 If you do this for all of your boards, it will give your profile a more professional and cleaner look, potentially inviting more followers.

 Experience is mixed on how truly effective this is, so I don't recommend spending too much time making board covers.
 There's more impactful optimizations to make first to boost your Pinterest reach.

+## Advanced Techniques

+If you have got this far, awesome!
+You are well on your way to Pinterest stardom.
+Next I want to take you through some amazing techniques I recently learned to take your boards to the next level.

+Read my post on [how to create keyword rich board names](https://www.thediyblogger.com/blog/how-to-create-keyword-rich-pinterest-board-names-to-get-more-repins/ "How to create Keyword Rich Board Names to get more repins") to get more repins and explode your Pinterest reach.